apeiros/ept/documentation/RFC.markdown

 The bare_string type depends on column_separator and record_separator.
 It may contain all available characters except the column_separator and the record_separator.
+Surrounding whitespace is stripped from a bare_string (spaces and tabs).

 Important initial defaults